addocolo/WineQuality/README.md

 From our correlation matrix we see that the 'free sulfur dioxide' and 'total sulfur dioxide' were quite strongly correlated (0.72) though not perfectly collinear.
 While this is a strong correlation, we believed that it was not strong enough to indicate collinearity and as such decided not to combine them.
 Doing so may slightly improve the Logistic Regression model, but we believe it could only work to the detriment of the other models since the random forest and gradient boosting models can handle multicollinearity better and benefit from having both features.
 Additionally, preserving both 'free sulfur dioxide' and 'total sulfur dioxide' allows us to retain more nuanced information in our dataset, which may be beneficial for interpreting the results.

 From our Exploratory Data Analysis (EDA), it is clear that we have a potential issue with outliers in our data.
-As a result, we numerically identified features with extreme outliers or positive skew and applied a log transformation to them.
+As a result, we numerically identified features positive skew and applied a log transformation to them.
 This transformation helps reduce the impact of skewness, bringing the data closer to a normal distribution.
 Stabilizing the variance in this manner should improve the performance, especially for models like Logistic Regression and K-Nearest Neighbors, which are more susceptible to skewed distributions.

 To further address extreme outliers, we applied Winsorization by clipping the data at the 1st and 99th percentiles.
 This technique ensures that extreme outliers do not disproportionately influence the models, leading to more robust predictions.